arsenij-ust/cbpManager/inst/apphelp/descriptionCnaTab.md

 ---

-#### A minimal copy number data file with only the columns required for cBioPortal:
+#### Description of a valid copy number alteration data file:

-The discrete copy number data file contain values that would be derived from copy-number analysis algorithms like GISTIC 2.0 or RAE.
-For each gene (row) in the data file, the following columns are required in the order specified:
+The user can currently upload the file "all_thresholded.by_genes.txt" derived from GISTIC 2.0 or a tab-separated file containing the following columns:

+One or both of:

 - **Hugo_Symbol (Required)**: A HUGO gene symbol.

-Next to Hugo_Symbol, it is recommended to have the Entrez gene ID:

 - **Entrez_Gene_Id (Optional, but recommended)**: An Entrez Gene identifier.

-For each sample in the dataset an additional column is required using the sample id as the column header:
+For each sample in the dataset an additional column is required using the sample ID as column header.
+Please make sure that all of the sample IDs have been added to the loaded study via the sample tab before the file upload.

 - **SAMPLE_ID**: A sample ID.
 This field can only contain numbers, letters, points, underscores and hyphens.

-For each gene-sample combination, a copy number level is specified.
-By default, the following applies:
+The discrete copy number data file contains for each gene-sample combination a copy number level.
+By default the following applies:
 - "-2" is a deep loss, possibly a homozygous deletion
 - "-1" is a single-copy loss (heterozygous deletion)
 - "0" is diploid
 - "1" indicates a low-level gain
 - "2" is a high-level amplification

-Standard settings can be changed by selecting "Change global description" below.
+The information "profile_name" and "profile_description" listed in the metafile can be adapted to the uploaded file.
+It is recommended to provide the source and a brief characterization of the data under "profile_name" and to define the interpretation of the copy number level in the "profile_description".